 - 15.1 Plagiarism is a form of cheating.
-"Plagiarism is the unauthorized and/or unacknowledged use of another person's intellectual efforts and creations howsoever recorded, including whether formally published or in manuscript or in typescript or other printed or electronically presented form and includes taking passages, ideas or structures from another work or author without proper and unequivocal attribution of such source(s), using the conventions for attributions or citing used in this University."7 - 15.2 Plagiarism also involves the case of material taken from the internet without acknowledgment or giving proper credit (Cyber cheating).
+"Plagiarism is the unauthorized and/or unacknowledged use of another person's intellectual efforts and creations howsoever recorded, including whether formally published or in manuscript or in typescript or other printed or electronically presented form and includes taking passages, ideas or structures from another work or author without proper and unequivocal attribution of such source(s), using the conventions for attributions or citing used in this University." - 15.2 Plagiarism also involves the case of material taken from the internet without acknowledgment or giving proper credit (Cyber cheating). - 15.3 Any instance of plagiarism that is established will be subject to a penalty.
+Students are referred to the UWI Examinations Regulations 79-85 for further information.